MichelleMello/metodo-tajs/readme.md

 ## Best Practices

 In the best practices section, I will share valuable tips and recommendations for effective testing and debugging.
 These best practices will help you improve the quality of your software and streamline your testing processes.

+In the package.json file, we created 3 tests to run the tests in the terminal.
+During the studies, Git Bash were used as main terminal.
+Also, implemented the use of "cross-env" because it presented error in the terminal.
+To make things more interactive, we used NTL (Node Task List) to run the tests in the terminal (npm install -g ntl).

 ## Resources